mosets/docs/fields.md

  #### Youtube's Input description
  You can set an explanation for your Youtube field.
 You can tell your users what to insert into this field and guide your users by providing an example along with the description.

-## Edit Screen Basic Settings {#edit-screen}

-### Fieldtype
-Adding a new custom field is simple.
-Filedtype lets you choose the type of custom field you would like to create.

-### Caption
-Caption is the name of the custom field.
-Every custom field must have a caption as it uniquely identifies the field to the users and admin.
-Caption should be short and precise.
-Sometimes, certain fields are self-explanatory and caption is not needed.
-Checking the Hide Caption checkbox will disable the caption from appearing.

-### Field Elements
-Some fields such as Select List, Select Multiple, Checkbox and Radio Button requires multiple choices to allow users to choose one or more selection.
-Field Elements is where you enter these choices, or elements.
-Elements has to be entered one after another, separated by the pipe character '|'.
-For example, Yes|No.

-### Prefix and Suffix text to display during field modification:
-This option allow you to display additional information about a field when user is adding or modifying a listing.
-Prefix text will appear before a custom field while suffix text will appear after a custom field.

-### Prefix and Suffix text during display:
-The function is similar with Prefix and Suffix text to display during field modification with the exception that these only appears during output in front-end.
-This is useful when you're displaying values which has associated metrics such as kg, acres and the others.

-### Default Value
-Default Value populates a value in the custom field when a new listing is created.
-This value will be shown on the blank form and will be sent subsequently if your users satisfy with the value provided.
-Otherwise, your users may overwrite it with own values which fit their listing.

-### View Access level
-You can select the access level that can view a particular field.
-There are four types of access level:
- - Public
- - Registered
- - Special
- - Customer Access Level (Example)

-When a user does not have the access level to view a field, the field will not be show.
-This affects both Summary and Details viw.

-### Edit Access level
-Other than View access level, you can also select the access level that can use a particular field when they submit new listings or edit their existing ones in front-end.
-This does not affect the back-end.

-### Published
-This is the main switch that disable or enable the use of a particular custom field.
-Setting this to "No" will remove it from view in the front-end and edit page.
-This however will not remove the data entered to the field.

-### Show in details view
-Data entered to a field is displayed in 2 places in the front-end - Details view and Summary view.
-This option allows you to configure if a custom field is displayed in the details view.

-### Show in summary view
-Similar to Show in details view, except that this option allow you to configure if a custom field is displayed in the summary view.

-### Taggable
-When a field is set to taggable, the values that are shown in details and summary view will be shown as links.
-Clicking these links will show users a page of listings with the same value.
-This is useful when you want to let your users to quickly find related listings sharing similar attributes.

-### Simple Searchable
-Mosets Tree provides 3 methods to search for listings.
-One of them is Simple Search.
-This is provided by mod_mt_search module and consist of a single text input field.
-When users search through this module, the search word will be matched against fields that are marked as Simple Searchable.
-If you would like a field to be simple searchable, set Yes for this option.

-It is not advisable to have too many fields set to simple searchable, as it will affect the speed of the searches.
-To improve the performance of simple esarch, limit this option to just core field..

-### Advanced Searchable
-The second search method is Advanced Search which appears in a dedicated page.
-This page is accessible through a link in mod_mt_search.
-Advanced search allow users to locate listings that meet specific criteria.
-Set this to Yes if you would like a field to appear in Advanced Search page.

-### Filter Searchable
-This parameter allows the custom fields to be available as an optional filter.

-### Required Field
-Setting Required Field to yes ensure that data is entered to a custom field before users can proceed to save a listing.

-### Hidden Field
-Setting Hidden Field to yes will make this field unavailable during front-end editing.
-You can still however display this field in details and summary view (configured above).
-To completely hide a field in the front-end, you need to remove it from details, summary view and select 'No' for Simple Searchable and Advanced Searchable.

-### Ordering
-You can customize your custom fields' order when they are display in list.
-Current field will be displayed beneath the selected field when display in list form.
-By default, a new custom field is in the last position of the list.